 A ride on the Zugspitzbahn is an experience everyone should have once!
 It is one of only four cogwheel railways in Germany that is still in operation with changing vehicles.
-Since 1930, it has been reliably taking locals and tourists from all over the world up to the Zugspitze.
+Since 1930, the Zugspitz-Bergbahn has been reliably taking locals and tourists from all over the world up to the Zugspitze.
 From the valley station in Garmisch-Partenkirchen, the line still runs on normal tracks to Grainau.
 From here, the actual cogwheel railway drives the cars up to the Zugspitzplatt mountain station.
 The Zugspitzbahn climbs a total of 1,838 metres - from 705 metres to 2,588 metres - and passes through a four-kilometre-long tunnel.
-From the Zugspitzplatt, a cable car then takes you up to the 2,962-metre eastern peak of the Zugspitze - the highest point in Germany.
+From the Zugspitzplatt, a cable car then takes you up to the 2,962-metre eastern summit of the Zugspitze - the highest point in Germany.

 The Zugspitze was first climbed in 1820 by Tyrolean-born Josef Naus accompanied by a mountain guide and an assistant.
 Until the end of the 19th century, the Zugspitze had three summits, of which only the eastern summit remains in its original form today.
 The highest point is marked there with its imposing summit cross.
 The other two summits are no longer visible today due to building development.
 Until it was blown up in 1938, the western peak, over which the state border with Austria runs, was even higher than the eastern peak, which is the only one of the three peaks to lie entirely in Bavaria.
 To this day, therefore, there is also a small customs hut on the Zugspitze, which has not been used as a checkpoint since 1997.
 The legend that the Zugspitze was a gift from the Austrian Emperor Franz Joseph to Bavaria so that Bavaria would finally have a high mountain is widespread but still unproven today.

-Your excursion to the Zugspitzbahn begins comfortably and easily with your arrival by train.
+The excursion to the Zugspitzbahn begins for you comfortably and easily with your arrival by train.
 The Kombiticket Garmischer Sommer-Ticket or the Garmischer Ski-Ticket takes you from Munich to Garmisch-Partenkirchen station in less than 1.5 hours on the Werdenfelsbahn and from there straight on to the Zugspitze.
 The Kombiticket Garmischer Sommer-Ticket is available in the summer months from May to November.
 In the winter months you can book the Kombiticket Garmischer Ski-Ticket.